pljones/jamulus-jamexporter/README.md

 _General note:_

-The scripts here are derived from what I use on my own server - they have been altered to be less dependent on the way I run my server and hence are not scripts I actually run.
-Which means my changes are subject to bugs.
+The scripts here are what I use on my own server - so they might not be best suited to how you run yours.

-This comprises two scripts:
+Please read both this document _and_ the scripts themselves before use.

+There are two scripts for the **Jam Exporter**:
 * A bash script to monitor the Jamulus recording base directory for new recordings
 * A bash script to apply some judicious rules and compression before uploading the recordings offsite